 Students are provided with information about legislation relevant to their studies through their College policies, procedures, student handbook, course guides, orientation and website.

-SGA believes that student learning cannot be separated from student welfare and that the best learning environment is one where students feel safe and are happy.
-To support this, SGA is committed to providing safe and friendly learning environments that ensure our students’ wellbeing and protection from harm.
+SGANZ believes that student learning cannot be separated from student welfare and that the best learning environment is one where students feel safe and are happy.
+To support this, SGANZ is committed to providing safe and friendly learning environments that ensure our students’ wellbeing and protection from harm.

 Raising a complaint